 Izamal (day 19)

 From here continue your journey to Izamal, better known as the yellow city of Mexico.
-And this is completely justified because the center of the city is really painted all yellow.
-It is really worth to include this small city in your Mexico itinerary for 3 weeks, as it is very photogenic!
+And it is called like that for a reason, as the center of the city is completely painted in yellow.
+It is really recommended to include this small city in your Mexico itinerary for 3 weeks, as it is very photogenic.
 You can walk through the yellow center, visit the yellow monastery and climb the remains of ancient pyramids.
 Don’t forget to plan a lunch at Kinich.

 This is an overview with availability and latest prices of hotels in Tulum.

 If you are planning to continue your journey to Guatemala, after your 3 weeks itinerary for Mexico.
 Then you can travel from Tulum to bordertown Chetumal, in the south, bordered with Belize.
 From here you can travel through Belize to Flores in Guatemala.
-It will take you a full day, as you need to cross two borders!
-Another option is to take a plane from Cancun, directly to Flores.
-Flores is one of the main towns in Peten province and your gateways to Maya ruins such as Tikal and Yaxha.
+It will take you a full day, as you need to cross two borders.
+Another option is to take a plane from Cancún, directly to Flores.
+Flores is one of the main towns in Petén province and your gateways to Maya ruins such as Tikal, Yaxha and El Mirador.

 More about Mexico

 Did you enjoy reading this itinerary for 3 weeks in Mexico?
 In the next articles you can read more of my tips for Mexico: